IUDataStructuresCourse/student-support-code-and-demo/index.md

 # Demo:

 Typically, the demo below is presented by the lab instructors during the first lab.
 The demo has two major goals.
 The first goal is to showcase debugging using the built-in debugger GUI of IntelliJ.
 The second goal is to introduce the students to (property-based) testing, specifically, defining properties and writing randomized tests in `StudentTest.java`.
 The instructors should also familiarize the students with the GUI of IntelliJ.
 For example, we can use the green "play" button to run a test case.

 [Testing and Debugging](https://github.com/IUDataStructuresCourse/lab-demo-rotation)

+For most labs, limit the introduction and lecture time to at most 15 minutes to ensure that the students get enough hands-on time to work on the lab and ask questions that arise as they run into roadblocks.

 # Projects: